Parable of the assassin

-"The kingdom of the father is like a certain man who wanted to kill a powerful man.
-In his own house he drew his sword and stuck it into the wall in order to find out whether his hand could carry through.
-Then he slew the powerful man."

 Authenticity

 The scholars of the Jesus Seminar gave the parable of the assassin a "pink" rating, indicating that it is in their opinion probably, but not certainly, an authentic saying of Jesus.
 They were influenced by parallels with the parables of the tower builder and of the warring king found in the Gospel of Luke (see Counting the cost), and by the "scandalous nature of the image."